E. coli outbreak linked to baby spinach, CDC says - NewsBreak

 E. coli outbreak linked to baby spinach, CDC says

+(WJW) – The Centers for Disease Control and Prevention says an E. coli outbreak is linked to baby spinach that was sold in packages nationwide.
+According to the...cw33.com

-( WJW ) – The Centers for Disease Control and Prevention says an E. coli outbreak is linked to baby spinach that was sold in packages nationwide.
+(WJW) – The Centers for Disease Control and Prevention says an E. coli outbreak is linked to baby spinach that was sold in packages nationwide.
+According to the...cw33.com

-According to the CDC, Minnesota officials found E. coli O157:H7 in a container of Josie’s Organics baby spinach that was taken from a sick person’s home.

-The affected product was sold in plastic clamshell containers with a “best by” date of Oct.
-23, 2021.Stores that will be closed Thanksgiving Day

 Comments / 0